 Post-Baccalaureate Early Assurance Pathway

-Following a two-year period of enrollment after acceptance as a Post-Baccalaureate Early Assurance student to the NEOMED-CSU Partnership for Urban Health, candidates will be admitted to the College of Medicine at NEOMED if all of the following admission requirements are met during their post-baccalaureate enrollment at Cleveland State University:
+Following a two-year period of enrollment after acceptance as a Post-Baccalaureate Early Assurance student to the NEOMED-CSU Pathways to Practice program, candidates will be admitted to the College of Medicine at NEOMED if all of the following admission requirements are met during their post-baccalaureate enrollment at Cleveland State University:

 - Have no less than a C- on all required courses